A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Network-Wide Scheduling

 \subsection{Fundamental Limit on Throughput}

-In this section, we provide an outer-estimate on the throughput of any policy that is \emph{safe by construction}.
-In other words, a policy that guarantees before takeoff that the aircraft's entire route will be clear and a veripad will be available for landing.
-Since the UAM aircraft have limited energy reserves, it is desirable to use safe-by-construction policies for scheduling purposes \cite{thipphavong2018urban}.
+In this section, we provide an outer-estimate on the throughput of any \emph{safe-by-construction} policy.
+A safe-by-construction policy is a policy that guarantees before takeoff that the aircraft's entire route will be clear and a veripad will be available for landing.
+Since the UAM aircraft have limited energy reserves, it is desirable to use safe-by-construction policies for traffic management purposes \cite{thipphavong2018urban}.

-Any safe-by-construction policy uses the service vectors in $\safeschset$, either explicitly or implicitly, to schedule the aircraft.
-This is done by activating one or multiple service vectors from $\safeschset$, scheduling the aircraft to take off at the rates specified by the activated service vectors, and switching between service vectors provided that the safety margins and separation requirements are not violated after switching.
-Although it is possible for a safe-by-construction policy to activate multiple service vectors at any time, we may restrict ourselves to policies that activate at most one service vector from $\safeschset$ at any time.
+Any safe-by-construction policy uses the service vectors in $\safeschset$, either explicitly or implicitly, to schedule the aircraft. \mpcommentout{ This is done by activating one or multiple service vectors from $\safeschset$, scheduling the aircraft to take off at the rates specified by the activated service vectors, and switching between service vectors provided that the safety margins and separation requirements are not violated after switching. } Although it is possible for a safe-by-construction policy to activate multiple service vectors at any time, we may restrict ourselves to policies that activate at most one service vector from $\safeschset$ at any time.
 This restriction does not affect the generality of safe-by-construction policies being considered; by activating at most one service vector at any time and rapidly switching between service vectors in $\safeschset$, it is possible to achieve an exact or arbitrarily close approximation of any safe schedule while ensuring the safety margins and separation requirements.

 The next result provides a fundamental limit on the throughput of any safe-by-construction policy. \begin{theorem} If a safe-by-construction policy $\pi$ keeps the network under-saturated, then the demand must belong to the set